-The Family Faculty Program at the Children's Hospital at Dartmouth-Hitchcock (CHaD) provides pediatric residents with an opportunity to learn first-hand from families about their experiences in caring for a child with a chronic condition.
+The Family Faculty Program provides pediatric residents with an opportunity to learn first-hand from families about their experiences in caring for a child with a chronic condition.

 It may seem unusual, at first, to think of families as teachers in a graduate medical education program.

 As high frequency users of health care, however, our Family Faculty members are uniquely qualified to teach young doctors about how to design and deliver family-centered care.

 Parents are experts at balancing a child's needs with the larger social, emotional and spiritual aspects that add richness and meaning to life.
 Parents can help health care providers see the child first and the illness second.

 Families can participate in residency training in two ways.
 Some are guest speakers at the Medical Center for small groups of residents.
 Others are matched with a pediatric resident who will visit the family in their home and spend a day at school or day care.